mwilliamson/ttrpg-map-sketcher/README.md

   To deselect an object, press Escape or left click an area of the map without any objects.
   Press Delete or Backspace to delete a selected object.

+  Regardless of which tool is currently selected, holding down Ctrl will temporarily set the active tool to the Select tool.

 * Line: Draw a line on the map.
   Left click once to start the line, left click again to end the line.